 You can spend one whole day walking on the beach along the coastline.
 Walk up to Manchas beach, swim in the tide pools, play with some monkeys and walk back during sunset.

 Ridley sea turtles lay eggs on Playa Montezuma and a conservation group releases baby sea turtles every day during the season.
-We visited in February and they were releasing them every day.
+We visited in February and they were releasing them every afternoon.

 Cabo Blanco Nature Reserve: The largest reserve in the Nicoya Peninsula is not too far from Montezuma and you can take a guided hike to see the nature and wildlife.

 Tortuga Island: Spend a day at the beautiful Isla Tortuga.
-Tour companies depart from Montezuma and cruise through the Gulf of Nicoya to take you to the white sand beach resort.
-You can also do this tour from San Jose or Jaco and if you are, we have a $10 discount.
+Tour companies like Zuma Tours depart from Montezuma and cruise through the Gulf of Nicoya to take you to the white sand beach resort.

 Playa Cocolito and El Chorro waterfall: If you have a car, visit the breathtaking Cocolito waterfall and beach.
-The beach is not accessible by car but you can go to the waterfall and walk to the other side by Hotel Tango Mar.
-You can also take a horseback riding tour from Montezuma which is the most popular way to Cocolito.
+You can also take a horseback riding tour from Montezuma.

 Montezuma can get noisy in high season with many tourists looking for a good time.
 Popular places for nightlife is Cafe Organico and Chico’s Bar.
 Ask around to see what’s going on that night because it always changes.